Saving & Spending Travel

 Several of these underrated places are incredibly affordable — especially compared to the cost of traveling to more popular tourist destinations.
 So if you're looking for a good way to use your points this year, consider adding one of these trips to your travel calendar.

 In many cases, the sign-up bonus from one of the best travel credit cards may cover your airfare to most of these destinations.
-For instance, if you apply and get approved for the Chase Sapphire Preferred® Card, you can earn 60,000 bonus points after you spend $4,000 on purchases in the first 3 months from account opening — that's $750 worth of plane tickets if you book travel in the Chase Travel℠ portal because you get a fixed value of 1.25 cents per point.
+For instance, if you apply and get approved for the Chase Sapphire Preferred® Card, you can earn 60,000 bonus points after $4,000 in purchases in your first 3 months from account opening (that's worth $750 when redeemed through Chase Travel).
+Plus, get up to $300 in statement credits on Chase Travel purchases within your first year — that's up to $1,050 worth of plane tickets if you book travel in the Chase Travel℠ portal because you get a fixed value of 1.25 cents per point.

 If you’re already a Sapphire Preferred cardholder and you’ve got some points to burn, you can also use them to pay for hotel or Airbnb stays at many of these destinations.
 Simply log into the Chase portal and find the property you want to book.
 Again, this is a great way to stretch the value of your points.